edayot/SimpleDrawer/README.md

 This command will give you all items available in the datapack :
 ```/function simpledrawer:give```

-In creative mod only : you can break the item frame, this will totally break the drawer.
+In creative mod only : you can break the item frame, this will totally break the drawer (only for old version of the datapack).

 # Some sources :
 - StorageDrawer mod (idea and textures) : https://github.com/jaquadro/StorageDrawers